 The Water Wise Rules are simple, common sense actions that apply to all Sydney Water customers in Sydney, the Illawarra and the Blue Mountains.
 This includes residents, businesses, local councils and government agencies.

 Sydney Water encourages the community to use their common sense when applying the Water Wise Rules.
 For example;

 • Wash your car on the lawn wherever possible.
-This will not only water and fertilise your lawn but will also avoid stormwater pollution.

 • Avoid any form of outdoor hosing between 10 am and 4 pm to avoid the heat of the day, when evaporation is high.

 • Use a broom to clean up leaves, grass clippings, dirt, dust or general litter on paths or driveways instead of hosing.

 Being water wise makes good sense.
 Water efficiency, together with with more recycling projects and desalination coming on line, means greater Sydney is in a stronger position to secure water for life.

 Permanent Water Conservation Measures currently apply in the ACT and Queanbeyan and are mandatory and enforceable.
 Anyone found in breach of the restrictions may be liable for fines started at $200 for an individual or $1,000 for a corporation.